-The capacity of the main cathedral and bell tower walls were determined using static pushover analysis and plastic hinges whose properties were obtained from interaction analysis.
-Program 3Muri (S.T.A.
-Data 2012) was utilized.
+The capacity of the main cathedral and bell tower walls were determined using static pushover analysis using plastic hinges whose properties were obtained from interaction analysis.
 Both flexural and shear failure modes were accounted for in the nonlinear analysis.
-The progression of the nonlinear response in the bell tower is listed in Table 5.
-Shown in Figure 8 are the state of Cathedral walls and tower bell structure at its limit state.
-In this figure: i) Green denote wall segments that remain elastic; ii) Pink corresponds to flexural yielding; iii) Red designates flexural failure; iv) Ivory indicates shear yielding , and v) Light blue represents traction failure
+The progression of the nonlinear response in the bell tower is listed in Table 3.
+Shown in Figure 5 are the state of cathedral walls and tower bell structure at its limit state.
+In this figure: i) Green denote wall segments that remain elastic; ii) Pink corresponds to flexural yielding; iii) Red designates flexural failure; iv) Ivory indicates shear yielding, and v) Light blue represents traction failure